Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Methodology

 \subsubsection{\emph{AA-MLP}.}

-The MLPP, despite its strengths, possesses two limitations that may have a negative impact on segmentation performance.
-First, the axial decomposition operation restricts direct interaction between tokens that are not in the same horizontal or vertical position.
+The IP-MLP, despite its strengths, possesses two limitations that may have a negative impact on segmentation performance, as depicted in Figure~\ref{fig:receptive_field}.
+First, the axial decomposition operation restricts direct interactions among tokens that are not in the same horizontal or vertical position.
 Second, the token segmentation operation would suffer from a smaller local reception field compared with the vanilla MLP~\cite{tolstikhin2021mixer}.
-To overcome these limitations, we design an auxiliary branch to enable intra-axis token communication, which serves as an attention mechanism via a lightweight yet effective MLP-like architecture.
+To overcome these limitations, we design an auxiliary parallel branch to enable intra-axis token communication, which serves as an attention mechanism via a lightweight yet effective MLP-like architecture.
 Specifically, given an input slice of feature maps $\mathbf{X}\in \mathbb{R}^{H\times W \times C}$, we partition $\mathbf{X}$ into non-overlapping windows.
 We set window size to $L$ and thus obtain $\mathbf{X}_{i}\in \mathbb{R}^{L\times L}$, where $i \in \{1,...,HWC/L^{2}\}$.
 Subsequently, we apply an FC matrix $\mathbf{W}\in \mathbb{R}^{L^{2}\times L^{2} }$ to transform each window and get $\mathbf{Y}_{i} \in \mathbb{R}^{L\times L}$.
 The final attention map $\mathbf{Y}_A \in \mathbb{R}^{H\times W\times C} $ is obtained by permuting all windows back to the original dimension.
 Finally, the feature maps $\mathbf{F}_{\text{IP}}$ of IP-MLP are obtained by performing residual attention~\cite{wang2017residual} of $\mathbf{Y}_{\text{IP}}$ and $\mathbf{Y}_A$ as follows:

 where $\odot$ denotes element-wise multiplication.